arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/23.opc-ua-voltage-ihm-app-note/content.md

 The goal of this application note is to demonstrate the Opta™ device's capability to utilize the OPC-UA protocol for communication with the Ignition platform to create an intuitive HMI, showcasing how this protocol can facilitate efficient and secure data exchange in industrial environments.
 The project's objectives are the following:

-- Create an Arduino Sketch program that converts the Opta™ into an OPC-UA server accessible to clients on the OPC-UA network.
+- Create an Arduino sketch that converts the Opta™ into an OPC-UA server accessible to clients on the OPC-UA network.
 - Include a function to capture the voltage level from the analog input of the Opta™ and activate output relays accordingly.
-- Transmit the voltage level and active output relay data from the Opta™ to the Ignition platform using the OPC-UA protocol.
+- Transmit the voltage level and relay status data from the Opta™ to the Ignition platform using the OPC-UA protocol.
 - Create an HMI in the Ignition platform that utilizes the data fed from the Opta™ via the OPC-UA protocol.
 - Use the created HMI to monitor the voltage level read by the Opta™ and display statuses.